 Once you've mastered the basics, consider stepping up your Nespresso game with accessories that give you more flexibility:

-• Scales or measuring tools: If you want to go next-level, using a scale can help dial in your coffee-to-water ratio
+• Scales or measuring tools.
+If you want to take your coffee-making to the next level, using a scale can help you dial in your coffee-to-water ratio.

-These tools give you barista-like control and can reduce waste in the long run.
+These tools provide barista-like control and can help reduce waste in the long run.

 Conclusion

-Making better Nespresso coffee isn’t about switching machines — it’s about understanding the variables and dialing them in.
+Now you know that making better Nespresso coffee isn't about switching machines; it's about understanding the variables and dialing them in.

-By choosing the right capsule, using better water, cleaning your machine, and paying attention to details like cup temperature and shot volume, you can dramatically improve the taste.
+By selecting the right capsule, using high-quality water, cleaning your machine thoroughly, and paying attention to details such as cup temperature and shot volume, you can significantly enhance the taste.

 Small changes make a big difference in flavor.
 These tips allow you to make café-quality Nespresso at home without requiring a $3,000 espresso setup.